nonk123/emojify-tg-sticker/README.md

 # emojify-tg-sticker

-A simple CLI tool for converting whole images into walls of consecutive emojis.
-Point this program to an image, and it'll produce a directory of image slices suitable for creating a custom emoji pack.
+A simple CLI tool for slicing whole images into 100x100px Telegram emojis.
+Point this program to an image, and it'll produce a directory with the emoji slices in a numeric order.

 ## Usage